SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Method

 \subsection{Modeling}

-Using the simulation scheme described above, we generate a virtually unlimited distribution of paired phantoms, segmentations, and noisy reconstructions.
+Using the simulation scheme described above, we generate a virtually infinite set of paired phantoms, segmentations, and noisy reconstructions.
 To mitigate overfitting to the specific noise characteristics induced by simulation, we complement this synthetic dataset with a small set of partially annotated real samples (e.g. partial segmentations and no clean phantoms).
-Our objective is to train a neural network to recover clean phantoms, corresponding segmentations, or both from noisy reconstructions, as illustrated in Figure~\ref{fig:training-scheme}.
+Our objective is to train a neural network to recover clean phantoms or corresponding segmentations.

-For the results presented in Section~\ref{sec:experiments}, we employ an encoder–decoder architecture tailored for artifact correction, with an emphasis on compactness rather than full generative capacity.
-The encoder performs moderate downsampling, yielding a latent representation at 1/8 the original spatial resolution with 16 channels, which is sufficient for capturing the underlying structural features.
-This is implemented using 8, 6, and 4 ResNet blocks at successive levels, with 128, 256, and 512 filters, respectively.
-The decoder mirrors this structure symmetrically.
-Although the model is not optimized for high-fidelity generation, its latent space remains compatible with more expressive priors (e.g., normalizing flows or latent diffusion models), which could be integrated in future work to enable generative modeling and density estimation.
+For the results presented in Section~\ref{sec:experiments}, we employ a hybrid 3D-to-2D U-Net architecture (see Figure~\ref{fig:architecture}) that balances volumetric context with full-field reconstruction.
+The model processes inputs of size $7 \times 512 \times 512$ through a four-stage 3D encoder, then decodes the central slice to produce $1 \times 512 \times 512$ outputs.
+The input comprises seven slices along the rotation axis, with the center slice serving as the target for prediction.
+This design addresses key limitations observed in alternative architectures: fully 3D U-Nets exhibited pronounced artifacts at chunk boundaries during tiled inference despite having wide receptive fields, which we attribute to limited global context in the lateral dimensions; purely 2D networks lacked sufficient depth context to consistently handle sphere edges and curved structures.
+We hypothesize that preserving the full lateral dimensions $(512 \times 512)$ throughout decoding is essential for mitigating missing-wedge artifacts, which manifest most prominently in the plane perpendicular to the rotation axis.

-We also explored a variety of architectural alternatives, including probabilistic models such as standard and hierarchical VAEs, as well as U-Net variants with both segmentation and reconstruction heads.
-In our experiments, we found that skip connections made it harder for the network to learn the correct undistorted shape, likely due to shortcut learning \cite{geirhos2020shortcut}.
-Better results were achieved by omitting skip connections entirely.
-We also observed that disabling the reconstruction head improved regularization, as it allowed for more aggressive data augmentations.
-Nonetheless, the reconstruction head can be beneficial when incorporating real data—for example, simulating missing-wedge artifacts on rotated tomograms, as done in \cite{liu2022isotropic}.
+The encoder consists of four stages, each applying two 3D convolutions followed by batch normalization and PReLU (parametric rectified linear unit) activation.
+Between stages, depth-preserving pooling is applied: 2D max pooling operates independently on the spatial dimensions $(W, H)$ of each slice, reducing resolution from $512 \times 512$ to $256 \times 256$ to $128 \times 128$ to $64 \times 64$ across stages, while the depth dimension $D$ remains constant at seven slices throughout the encoder.
+The number of feature channels doubles at each stage, starting from an initial count of 64.
+After the final encoder stage, the central slice is extracted from the bottleneck representation and passed to a 2D decoder.